mischegoss/sample-lp-webpack/02-Lesson-Plan/Sample-Lesson-Webpack.md

   * 🔑 Instead of using one large JavaScript file, we can use different JavaScript files to handle the functionality for each box.

-  * 🔑 This modularization allows us to break down our JavaScript into small, more manageable chunks of code that perform a specific role.
+  * 🔑 This modularization allows us to break down our JavaScript into small, more manageable chunks of code that perform a specific function.

 * Open `01-Ins_Modularization-Example/index.html` in your IDE and explain the following:

-  * 🔑 One way to handle multiple JavaScript files is to link individual files to our HTML.
-This works but it is difficult to maintain as our projects grow in scope.
+  * 🔑 One way to handle multiple JavaScript files is to link the individual files to our HTML.
+This works but it is difficult to maintain as our projects grow in scope and the number of files increase.

     ```html
     <script src="assets/js/box-one.js"></script>